Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

  `connect(self) -> bool`

 - This method tries to establish a connection with the database and returns a boolean value indicating whether the connection was successful.

+ `createBackup(self, cwd)`

+- This method creates a backup of the database and saves it in the current working directory.

+ `loadBackup(self, cwd, file: str)`

+- This method loads a backup of the database from the current working directory.

+ `generateUID(self) -> int`

+- This method generates a unique ID for a user.

 ### Database Operations